-Patrick Keating is an associate professor of Communication at Trinity University.
-He teaches courses in film studies and video production.
-Additionally, he has served as the chair of the interdisciplinary minor in Film Studies.
+Patrick Keating is professor of Communication at Trinity University.
+He teaches courses in film studies and video production and serves as the chair of the interdisciplinary minor in Film Studies.

 He earned a B.A.
 (Film Studies) from Yale University, a M.F.A.
 (Film Production) from the University of Southern California, and a Ph.D.
 (Communication Arts) from the University of Wisconsin-Madison.
 He is a native of Los Angeles.

 Ph.D. in Communication Arts (Film Studies), University of Wisconsin-Madison

 M.F.A. in Film Production, University of Southern California

 The Dynamic Frame: Camera Movement in Classical Hollywood Cinema (New York: Columbia University Press, 2019).